-The Agency may dismiss a Formal Complaint if, at any time during the investigation, any of the following occurs: (1) the Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint; (2) the Respondent is no longer enrolled in or employed by the Agency; or (3) specific circumstances prevent the Agency from gathering evidence sufficient to reach a determination as to the Formal Complaint.
+The Agency may dismiss a Formal Complaint if, at any time during the investigation, any of the following occurs: (1) the Complainant notifies the Title IX Coordinator in writing that the Complainant would like to withdraw the Formal Complaint; (2) the Respondent is no longer enrolled in a program or activity of the Agency or is employed by the Agency; or (3) specific circumstances prevent the Agency from gathering evidence sufficient to reach a determination as to the Formal Complaint.
 If such dismissal occurs, the Agency must promptly send written notice of the dismissal and the reasons for the dismissal simultaneously to the parties.
 If dismissed, the Agency will review whether the complaint should be investigated under other applicable policies.